francescogerardomarra/its/modulo26/7_logging_java.md

 ## 1. **Logging Abstraction with SLF4J**

 - **Plain Java**: Uses `java.util.logging` (JUL) or frameworks like Log4j, Logback directly.
 - **Spring Boot**: Uses **SLF4J** (`org.slf4j.Logger`) as the unified logging API, which abstracts the underlying logging framework.
-This allows you to swap the logging framework easily (e.g., between Logback, Log4j2, or JUL) without changing the code.
+This allows you to swap the logging framework easily (e.g.  between Logback, Log4j2, or JUL) without changing the code.

   - Example:
     ```java